kikwit/kikwit/README.md

 ### Controllers

 By default controller classes are located in `APP_ROOT/controllers/**/*` where `APP_ROOT` is the application base folder.
-The location can be changed using the `controllersRoot` configuration key.
+The location can be changed using the `controllersRoot` configuration property.
 All controller classes must be decorated with `@controller`.

 ```javascript